AndrewBubnov/clear-react-router/README.md

   signal: AbortSignal;                                           // Aborted if a newer navigation supersedes this one — pass to fetch() to cancel in-flight requests
 }
 ```
+> **Note:** `gcTime` is independent from `staleTime` — `staleTime` controls when cached data is considered outdated (and needs a refetch), while `gcTime` controls how long the cache entry stays in memory at all once you leave that route.
+Data can be fresh and still get garbage-collected, or stale and still linger in memory, depending on which you set.
+The timer starts only when you navigate away from the route and is cancelled if you come back before it fires — it isn't affected by prefetching.
+This is mainly useful for routes with heavy or fast-changing data (large tables, dashboards with charts) that you don't want lingering in memory indefinitely, even when `maxCacheSize` hasn't been reached yet.

+If a route is both `optimistic` and has `gcTime` set, keep in mind the cached snapshot can disappear while you're relying on it for an instant render — combine the two deliberately, not by default.

 ### `Link`